Bag Basics

 Why it matters

 Dangling straps catch on things in tight spaces, create noise when walking, and look chaotic in professional environments.
-They signal a bag that hasn't been finished properly — the functional equivalent of frayed hem on otherwise good clothing.
+They signal a bag that hasn't been finished properly, like frayed hem on otherwise good clothing.
 A fully adjustable bag can look clean or chaotic entirely based on whether the manufacturer bothered with keepers.
 Most don't.

 How to identify it